abdfaizaan/Github-Copilot/Labfiles/Exercise-6.md

 ### Summary

-In this exercise, you have successfully configured the JetBrains IntelliJ Idea IDE for Java, installed the GitHub Copilot plugin, and explored the basic Java code that produced the suggestions using Copilot.
+In this exercise, you have successfully configured the JetBrains IntelliJ IDEA IDE for Java, installed the GitHub Copilot plugin, and explored the basic Java code that produced the suggestions using Copilot.

 ## You have successfully completed the lab.
 Click on **Next >>** to proceed with the next exercise.